story-ai/story-ai.github.io/physics.md

       filled: true
       text:
         - >-
-          1. Understand the use of models, such as the particle model of matter or the wave models of light and of sound.
+          1. Understand use of models, such as the the wave models of light and of sound.
         - >-
           2. Appreciate the concept of cause and effect in explaining such links as those between force and acceleration.